Tiny Toons Looniversity

 Tiny Toons Looniversity is an American animated sitcom developed by Erin Gibson and Nate Cash for Cartoon Network and Max.
-It serves as a reboot of Tiny Toon Adventures and features older versions of the characters.
+It serves as a reboot of Tiny Toon Adventures and features college versions of the characters.

 Two seasons were ordered to be produced by Amblin Television and Warner Bros.
 Animation.
 The first season was released on September 8, 2023, on Max, followed by a televised premiere on Cartoon Network on September 9.
 The first half of the second season was released on March 8, 2024, along with a Spring Break special, which both premiered on Cartoon Network from April 6.
 A Winter special was released on December 6, 2024.
 The second half was released on March 22, 2025, alongside a Halloween special.

 Premise

-Twins Buster and Babs Bunny follow their comedic ambitions all the way to Acme Looniversity, the esteemed institution of higher hijinx learning, where young dreamers become professional toons.
-Here, they form long-lasting friendships with timid straight man Hamton J. Pig, crazed tomboy Sweetie Bird, and narcissist Plucky Duck, and perfect their cartoony craft while studying under the greatest cartoon characters in history, the Looney Tunes.
+Twins Buster and Babs Bunny pursue their comedic dreams to Acme Looniversity, a school for cartooning where young hopefuls become pros.
+There, they bond with Hamton J. Pig, Sweetie Bird, and Plucky Duck, and perfect their cartoony craft under the tutelage of the Looney Tunes legends.